GitHub App

 Features

-• Automatic upload: Upload source translations from your repository to SimpleLocalize on every push
+• Automatic upload: Upload source translations from your repository to SimpleLocalize on every push or pull request

 • Automatic download: Download updated translations and create pull requests for review